 A MALSF is the approach lighting system to be installed on the approach end of Runway 27 (east end of airport).
 The MALSF consists of a 1,700-foot-long array of lights.
 The runway lighting is controlled by the air traffic control tower from 0700-2300 and can be switched on by the pilot via radio when the tower is closed.
 MALSF system will consist of the following light fixture components:

-During the three-month project, it will be necessary for the runway to be closed overnight for several nights as work is conducted near the threshold of the runway.
-Every effort will be given to provide a minimum of 72 hours notice prior to a 10 p.m. to 6 a.m. runway closing.
+Every effort will be made to provide as much advance notice as possible, with a minimum of 72 hours notice prior to a 10 p.m. to 6 a.m. runway closing.

 Airport Master Plan Update Highlights to Date